ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 Limited format for 2 players.
 It shares some characteristics with being given a preconstructed deck, but in practice is closer to drafting from a cube (the card pool in fact may be used for cube draft) as you play the game due to channeling + enhanced card selection, without requiring a lengthy setup or draft before playing.

-Start with 7 decks on the table, one for cards of each source, and randomly determine the first player.
-Player 1 will choose one of the decks to take 15 cards from (+ a starting location of that source), then player 2 will do the same, repeat 2 more times so each player has 45 cards* and 3 starting locations.
+Start with 7 decks on the table, one for cards of each ideal, and randomly determine the first player.
+Player 1 will choose one of the decks to take 15 cards from (+ a starting location of that ideal), then player 2 will do the same, repeat 2 more times so each player has 45 cards* and 3 starting locations.
 The same deck can only be chosen 3 times total across all players*.
-Players are then given 10* "Explore!" cards, as well as 6* "See Beyond" cards for each different source deck they chose when selecting their 45 cards.
-Players then shuffle all of their cards (the 45 cards from the source decks, Explore cards, and see beyond cards), which then become that player's deck for the game.
+Players are then given 10* "Wilds of Atnia" cards, as well as 6* "See Beyond" cards for each different ideal deck they chose when selecting their 45 cards.
+Players then shuffle all of their cards (the 45 cards from the ideal decks, Explore cards, and see beyond cards), which then become that player's deck for the game.

 The game then begins and is played as normal.

 ### Notes:
 - You can play multiple games before resetting the card pool.
 If a deck can be chosen 3 times total across all players (and all games in the match) and there are 7 decks, up to 3 games can be played in the match.
-When doing this, in games two and three players will have more limited options for sources to choose for their decks, which may be desirable if you enjoy playing (and being forced to attempt to win with) a variety of different strategies, and undesirable if you would like to stick with a single strategy for many games.
+When doing this, in games two and three players will have more limited options for ideals to choose for their decks, which may be desirable if you enjoy playing (and being forced to attempt to win with) a variety of different strategies, and undesirable if you would like to stick with a single strategy for many games.
-- The card pool should provide a variety of directions for players to go in archetype wise even within the same sources / combinations.
+- The card pool should provide a variety of directions for players to go in archetype wise even within the same ideals / combinations.
 This of course means that cards will be of varying use to players depending on what they are doing, and the existing channel system + see beyond cards should allow them to effectively 'draft' during the game and select for the cards they actually would like to use.
 - The explore cards simply give players access to a consistent number of exploration effects to get enough locations.
-They are also all sources, so they can be channeled to help play any of your cards.
+They are also all ideals, so they can be channeled to help play any of your cards.
 They may at some point be replaced by just having more cards with Exploration text.
 - The See Beyond cards when channeled are voided and allow you to look at the top 2 cards of your deck, rearrange them (and put them on the bottom of your deck if you like), then draw a card.
-This is to emulate the benefit of playing multiple sources in constructed, higher card quality.
+This is to emulate the benefit of playing multiple ideals in constructed, higher card quality.

 ### Notes for paper/online:
 In paper, after a match has been played, players should go through their cards and separate them back into their original piles.
-For cards that have multiple sources, they should go in the pile of the source that is on the left of the card border/box backgrounds.
+For cards that have multiple ideals, they should go in the pile of the ideal that is on the left of the card border/box backgrounds.

 \* These numbers can be adjusted for the video game version as they were selected largely for paper play where there is a limited number of physical cards and the more you use the longer resetting the game takes.
 Online one player taking cards doesn't need to mean the other player can't have the same card, although the picking process should still be a back and forth thing so one player doesn't have a large information advantage during selection.

 For online, I would start with the following numbers:
-- 20 cards per pick (60 total, the total number of cards in a single source deck).
+- 20 cards per pick (60 total, the total number of cards in a single ideal deck).
-- 16 "Explore!" cards.
+- 16 "Wilds of Atnia" cards.
-- 10 "See Beyond" cards for each source deck the player chose to add cards from to their starting deck.
+- 10 "See Beyond" cards for each ideal deck the player chose to add cards from to their starting deck.

 ## Cube Draft